Lemon Cream Tart

 After initially being intimidated from reading “The Art of French Pastry” and applying my list method, I realized it wouldn’t be so difficult to make a lot of these recipes, after all.
 Some recipes, yes, which include making puff pastry, choux pastry, and various pastry creams and caramel all for one magnificent cake, but if French cuisine was easy we would all be making cream puffs, croissants, and eclairs everyday now, wouldn’t we?
 But to my pleasant surprise many of the recipes were quite manageable.
 This book helps you master some basic techniques that then become easier because you use them often for many of the recipes.

 One of the simpler, but nonetheless delicious recipes from the cookbook is this Lemon Cream Tart.
 Everyone should have a good lemon tart in their repertoire.
 Someone once asked me, after learning I liked to bake, if I could make a good lemon tart.
 I had made good lemon tarts before, but sometimes I lack confidence that even if I like something, will it live up to other people's tastes buds?
 Until I find the recipe, that is.
 Then I know the search is over, although I will always be open to trying new things.
 I hung on to my current lemon tart recipe, but I felt like I could do better.
 A recipe that would be reliable, and deliver that over-the-top creamy, lemony zing.
-I think I found it in this recipe, oh yes.
+I found it in this recipe, oh yes.

 You’ll notice in my photos that the lemon tart is decorated with meringues and candied orange peels.
 The recipe does not include those because I feel that for the time spent making them, they don’t add significantly to the eating experience and are more for the wow factor.
 Don’t get me wrong, they’re yummy, but meringues do require a certain technique (mine unfortunately cracked a bit) and candying orange peel requires 10 days.
 So.
-I more than encourage you to get the book and try out those recipes yourselves, and especially the others, like the croissants, palmiers (my absolute favorite recipe from the cookbook), the brioche variations, eclairs, and I could keep going!
+I more than encourage you to get the book and try out those recipes yourselves, and especially the others, like the croissants, palmiers (my absolute favorite recipe from the cookbook), the brioche variations, eclairs, and on and on!
 Or, if all this seems a bit ambitious to you, gift the book to your favorite baking enthusiast and have them make them for you. :)

 This post may contain affiliate links.
-If you buy something using these links, Jennyblogs may receive a small commission, at no extra cost to you.
+If you make a purchase using these links, Jennyblogs may receive a small commission, at no extra cost to you.
 This helps to support Jennyblogs.
+Where possible, links are prioritized to small businesses and ethically and responsibly made items.
 For further information see the privacy policy.
 Grazie!

 Recipe adapted from “The Art of French Pastry” by Jacquy Pfeiffer.